 Why would two people choose a legal separation over a divorce?
 There are a number of reasons that a legal separation may be preferable in some family situations.
 Some examples include:

 If you have questions about the difference between a legal separation and a divorce, a Chicago divorce attorney can provide you with additional information.
-Contact the Arami Law Office to speak with an advocate about your case.
+Contact Arami Law to speak with an advocate about your case.

 How did we do?